Windows Resource Protection Could Not Perform the Requested Operation

 Table of Contents:

-Reminder: Some solution might be risky, for example, repairing bad sectors can damage existing data, editing system files incorrectly may cause system crash.
-It is recommended to create a full backup of important files as well as the operating system before proceeding with following fixes.
+Reminder: Some solutions might be risky, for example, repairing bad sectors can damage existing data, incorrectly editing system files may lead to system crash.
+It is highly recommended to create a full backup of important files as well as the operating system before proceeding with the following fixes.

 Solution #1: Run CHKDSK Command

-If your HDD has errors, SFC will fail to work and report errors.
-CHKDSK is a Windows system tool that can check your hard drive integrity, further more, CHKDSK can also fix various file system errors, so it can help solve the problem.
+If your hard drive has errors, the SFC command may fail to work and report errors.
+CHKDSK is a Windows system tool that can check your hard drive's integrity, further more, CHKDSK can also fix various file system errors, so it may help resolve the problem.

 Step 1.
-Type cmd, in the search box on the Start bar, as followed:
+Click the search box next to the Start button, as follows:

 windows resource protection

 Step 2.
-Type cmd, select Command Prompt, and click Run as administrator, as followed:
+Type cmd, locate Command Prompt from the results, and click Run as administrator, as the image below:

 windows resource protection

 Step 3.
-When User Account Control appears, click Yes button, as followed:
+When User Account Control appears, click Yes.

 windows resource protection

 Step 4.
 In the Command Prompt window, type chkdsk /r, then press Enter key.
-Then you will be asked if you like to schedule the checking when the system restarts , type y, as followed:
+Then you will be asked if you want to schedule the checking for the next system restart.
+Type y to confirm.

 windows resource protection

 Step 5.
 Close the Command Prompt window, and restart your computer.
-Then, CHKDSK tool will start checking the hard drive and try to fix the file system errors detected automatically.
+Then, CHKDSK tool will automatically check your hard drive and attempt to fix any detected file system errors.

 Solution #2: Run SFC in Safe Mode

 Step 1.
-Press the Windows logo key and R key meanwhile, then the Run box will appear.
+Press the Windows logo key and the R key simultaneously, then the Run box will appear.

 Step 2.
-Type msconfig and click OK button, as followed:
+Type msconfig and click the OK button.

 windows resource protection